 This policy covers applications for places on courses run by QAHE, and in partnership with UK universities.
-These typically lead to awards at Foundation (Level 3), Undergraduate or Postgraduate level.
-Courses may be offered in full-time, part-time, distance learning, blended mode or as a degree apprenticeship.
+These typically lead to awards at Pre-Sessional English, Foundation (Level 3), Undergraduate or Postgraduate level.
+Courses may be offered in full- time, part-time, distance learning or blended mode.